-- Opioids are the number one cause of unnatural death in Fairfax County; - There were 83 opioid deaths in Fairfax County in 2018, and 64 of these deaths involved fentanyl and fentanyl analogs (in Virginia, fentanyl and fentanyl-analog overdose deaths have increased by more than tenfold since 2009); - Although there was a small decrease in overall opioid overdose deaths in Virginia from 2017 to 2018 (from 1,230 to 1,215), Virginia is on track to have a record of nearly 1,300 deaths from opioid overdoses in 2019; - In Fairfax County, the annual number of emergency department visits for opioid overdoses is still significantly higher than it was in 2013 (60 in 2013 vs. 211 in 2018); - The highest rate of emergency department visits for heroin/fentanyl and fentanyl-analog overdoses in Fairfax County was among individuals aged 25-34 (25 per 100,000 people) in 2018; - The highest rate of prescription opioid overdoses in Fairfax County was also among individuals aged 25-34 (25 per 100,000 people); - Approximately 900 Fairfax County students in the 8th, 10th, and 12th grades reported taking painkillers without a doctor's order, and nearly 1,100 reported taking other prescription drugs without a doctor's order, within a month of the survey date in November 2018; and, - For the sixth year in a row, the statewide rate of drug-caused deaths exceeded the number of deaths due to motor vehicle accidents.
+- Opioids are the number one cause of unnatural death in Fairfax County; - There were 83 opioid deaths in Fairfax County in 2018, and 64 of these deaths involved fentanyl (in Virginia, fentanyl overdose deaths have increased by more than tenfold since 2009); - Although there was a small decrease in overall opioid overdose deaths in Virginia from 2017 to 2018 (from 1,230 to 1,213), Virginia is on track to have a record 1,296 deaths from opioid overdoses in 2019: - In Fairfax County, the annual number of emergency department visits for opioid overdoses is still significantly higher than it was in 2013 (60 in 2013 vs. 211 in 2018); - The highest rate of emergency department visits for heroin/fentanyl overdoses in Fairfax County was among individuals aged 25-34 (25 per 100,000 people) in 2018; - The highest rate of prescription opioid overdoses in Fairfax County was also among individuals aged 25-34 (25 per 100,000 people); - Approximately 900 Fairfax County students in the 8th, 10th, and 12th grades reported taking painkillers without a doctor's order, and nearly 1,100 reported taking other prescription drugs without a doctor's order, within a month of the survey date in November 2018; and, - For the sixth year in a row, the statewide rate of drug-caused deaths exceeded the number of deaths due to motor vehicle accidents.